kirrafisher23/All-SQL/README.md

 # All-SQL
 the repository of my SQL code (old projects from class and personal project endeavour)

-First intial project was the desgin of a entity relationship diagram (ERD) which was made via draw.io.
+First initial project was the desgin of a entity relationship diagram (ERD) which was made via draw.io.
 I didnt find it imoprtant to include.

 Seond project was creating a schema and inserting data into tables upon professors instructions.